imustafin/kalique/README.md

-# kalique
+# Kalique
+Pronounced as /kal'ik/.

-Kalique text generator on rails
+Kalique is a text generator written in Ruby on Rails.